Rules of Engagement

 The inciting incident occurs at 14 minutes when Childers is sent to Yemen to evacuate the U.S. Ambassador from the embassy during violent anti-American protests.
 The mission that will change everything begins..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Childers is charged with murder and orders of engagement violations.
+This indicates the protagonist's commitment to Childers is charged with murder and orders of engagement violations.
 He asks Hodges to defend him at his court-martial, and Hodges reluctantly agrees out of loyalty.
 Hodges chooses to enter the legal battle world., moving from reaction to action.

 The Collapse moment at 95 minutes (74% through) represents the emotional nadir.
 Here, Childers loses faith in the defense and in Hodges.
 He considers accepting a plea deal.
 Their friendship appears broken.
 Hodges hits his lowest point, facing failure and the loss of his closest friend., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.